xavdid-stripe/python-events-prototype/README.md

 ### Client

-The CactusCilent is a convenient way to fetch data from CactusCorp.
+The CactusClient is a convenient way to fetch data from CactusCorp.
 It handles authentication, retries, etc. It's got the following shape:

 ```py
 class CactusClient: